-This Georgian period room features in this great family 3 bedroom, 1.5 shared family bathroom, 2.5 storey house with a refurbished yoga studio below in the basement space.
-Please note that guests are now given the Master bedroom with a gorgeous comfortable King size cherry wood sleigh-bed and period feature fireplace, not the small room with futon bed pictured.
+This Georgian period room features in this great family 3 bedroom, 1.5 shared family bathroom, 2.5 storey house with a refurbished yoga studio below in the basement space (accessible only for paid classes not private use).
+Please note that guests are now given the Master bedroom with a gorgeous comfortable King size wood sleigh-bed and period feature fireplace.

 We are a Frenchman and American lady with 2 children living in Dublin for 15 years and are happy to be your hosts.
 Our family enjoys having friendly guests about from all over the world, and it helps us cover the high utility bills in year round heating a big, high-ceiling early 19th century historic house within the cool climate of Dublin.